HafenCity press area

 - 2014: Result of architectural competition for western Strandkai

 HafenCity Hamburg GmbH develops innovative approaches to urban development particularly with regard to urban character and sustainability.
-Sustainability innovations include new approaches to heat supply, a tailor-made certification system for buildings and sustainable intermodal mobility concepts.
+Sustainability innovations include new approaches to heat supply, a tailor-made certification system for buildings, sustainable mobility concepts, flood protection and the development of a sustainable urban structure.

 HafenCity Hamburg GmbH is a wholly owned subsidiary of the Free and Hanseatic City of Hamburg, developing HafenCity at its behest.
 Public supervision, cooperation and division of responsibilities is intensive: by concentrating non-official functions in a dedicated company spreading the workload and management, Hamburg is able to ensure the efficiency and quality of its urban development responsibilities, while retaining a high degree of public control.